ITensor/website/docs/julia/formulas/sitetype_basic/main.md

     Sz = op("Sz",s)
     @show Sz

-Again, through the magic of the `TagType` system, the ITensor library takes your Index, reads off its tags, notices that one of them is `"S=3/2"`, and converts this into the type `SiteType"S=3/2"` in order to call the specialized function `ITensors.op!` defined above.
+Again, through the magic of the `SiteType` system, the ITensor library takes your Index, reads off its tags, notices that one of them is `"S=3/2"`, and converts this into the type `SiteType"S=3/2"` in order to call the specialized function `ITensors.op!` defined above.